omarkhatibco/react-gutenberg-parser/README.md

 ## What is the different from Gatsby and its ecosystem ?

-This is not a static site generator. you will able to run it on a server without node or NPM.
+- This is not a static site generator. you will able to run it on a server without node or NPM.
+- Gatsby plugins parse the HTML so you have no control over the syntax, in other side this project should deal directly with attributes.

 ## Limitations